beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 ## **Conclusion**

 Managing dry skin starts with choosing the right face cream — one that hydrates deeply, supports the skin barrier, and prevents moisture loss.
-By focusing on rich, nourishing, and fragrance‑free formulas, you can restore comfort, softness, and a healthy glow.
+**Fragrance‑free formulas are especially important**, since fragrance is a common irritant that can worsen dryness and sensitivity.

-Remember:
+### Remember:

 - Everyone’s skin is unique.
 - Climate, sensitivity, and personal preferences matter.